ylvao/mrchem/doc/installation.rst

 Using the Intel tool chain on Fram::

     $ module load intel/2017a
+    $ module load Python/3.6.1-intel-2017a
     $ module load CMake/3.12.1
-    $ module load Boost/1.63.0-intel-2017a-Python-2.7.13
+    $ module load git/2.14.1-GCCcore-6.4.0

-Eigen is not available through the module system on Fram, so it must be installed manually by the user, see the `Eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ home page or the ``.ci/eigen.sh`` source file for details.
+Eigen is not available through the module system on Fram, but it will be download during the CMake configuration step.
+It can also be installed manually by the user, see the `Eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ home page or the ``.ci/eigen.sh`` source file for details.

 -------------------------------
 Obtaining and building the code